KierstinS2024/grimoire/README.md

 **Why React + Vite instead of Next.js?**
 Grimoire is a single-page application with client-side routing and no SEO requirements.
 Vite provides fast dev tooling without the framework opinions of Next.js, keeping the architecture simple and fully within my control.

+**Why a cron job instead of a paid tier?**
+Render's free tier spins down after inactivity.
+Rather than upgrading, a scheduled ping every 10 minutes keeps the backend warm at no cost — appropriate for a portfolio project.

 ---